We all know not to invest money we can’t afford to lose.

 You maximum profit is technically unlimited since you still own the XYZ shares.

-Basically, by using a protective put, you have offloaded some of the price risk you had unto the put’s seller in return for paying the price of the put.
+Basically, by using a protective put, you have offloaded some of the price risk you had onto the put’s seller in return for paying the price of the put.

 Something to consider in times of panic and concern about your investment portfolio’s value.